Statistical rigor built in

 How We Test Strategy Credibility

 Most backtesting tools let you overfit without knowing it.
-Our 10-layer validation pipeline applies institutional-grade statistical rigor to every optimization.
+Our 13-layer validation pipeline applies institutional-grade statistical rigor to every strategy, ranks the whole market daily, and, when a stock cannot pass validation on its own, says so instead of pretending.

 13-Way Data Split